Egbert-Azure/egbert-azure.Github.io/_posts/2024-02-14-The Road to IM.md

 ### Champions League 2021

 Two games were critical to my success in the Champions League tournament 2021.
-I played first time the in the league, which is a team tournament.
+I played first time in the league, which is a team tournament.
 Four players I never met befor and without unknown strength and skill built the the team 'The Underrateds'.
 I played board 2, lost 2 games of 12 and secured 10 draws.

 The first game is The Underrateds - The 4 Knights - (Schroeer, Egbert vs. Rodríguez Pérez, René)